vampireLibrarianMonk/intel-gpu-hello/README.md

 ~/mambaforge/bin/mamba init
 bash
 ```

+### Intel Extension for Pytorch

-2. Create a Python Environment
+1. Create a Python Environment

 Next, we’ll create a Python environment and activate it.
 The current version of the extension supports Python 3.11, so we’ll use that.
 ```bash